rreece/rreece.github.io/outline-of-philosophy/statistics.md

 ### Logistic regression

-Logistic regression uses the logit function, which is the logarithm of the odds---the ratio of the chance of success to failure.
-(TODO: is it really "odds"?)
+TODO: Describe the setup of logistic regression for classification.

+Logistic regression uses the **logit function** [^Berkson], which is the logarithm of the odds---the ratio of the chance of success to failure.
 Let $\mu$ be the probability of success in a Bernoulli trial, then the logit function is defined as

 $$ \mathrm{logit}(\mu) \equiv \log\left(\frac{\mu}{1-\mu}\right) \label{eq:logit} $$